Thursday, December 8, 2016

 Colby Valves

-Never let a damaged valve stem ruin your adventure.
-Colby Valves provide a quick, tool-free solution for emergency valve stem replacements, getting you back on the trail in minutes.
+A damaged valve stem doesn’t have to end your adventure.
+Colby Valves allow for quick, tool-free valve stem replacements on the trail.

 These are a must have Recovery Item in your recovery gear.